4d/docs/website/translated_docs/pt/MSC/restore.md

 - **Path**: Complete pathname of the selected backup file.
 Clicking the Show button opens the backup file in a system window.
 - **Date and Time**: Date and time of backup.
 - **Content**: Contents of the backup file.
 Each item in the list has a check box next to it which can be used to indicate whether or not you want to restore it.
 You can also use the **Check All** or **Uncheck All** buttons to set the list of items to be restored.
-- **Destination folder of the restored files**: Folder where the restored files will be placed.
-Como padrão, 4D restaura os arquivos em uma pasta chamada "Archivename" (sem extensão) que é está do lado do arquivo de estrutura do banco de dados.
+- **Destination folder of the restored files**: Folder where the restored files will be placed. **Destination folder of the restored files**: Folder where the restored files will be placed.
 To change this location, click on **[...]** and specify the folder where you want the restored files to be placed.

 The **Restore** button launches the manual restoration of the selected element(s).